jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 The calculation of tidal Love numbers requires knowing the viscoelastic state of a planet.
 This can be described through the shear and bulk modulus as well as the shear and bulk viscosity.
-The former describe how sound waves travel through a planet's bulk, the later describe how material flows on long timescales.
+The former describe how sound waves travel through a planet's bulk; the latter describe how material flows on long timescales.
 Linking these properties to tides requires making assumptions about the dominant mechanism driving dissipation in the rocks and ices [@RenaudHenning2018apr; @Bagheri+2022aug].
-For example, microscopic grains of ice will tend to move more freely then larger solid crystalline chunks.
+For example, microscopic grains of ice will tend to move more freely than larger solid crystalline chunks.
 Likewise, rock that has experienced significant fracturing or is porous tends to have more opportunity to create frictional heat then it would otherwise.
 The choice of **Rheology** determines which dissipation mechanism is dominant within a world.